DiAg-2025/Python--Central-Limit-Theorem/README.md

 | 50  | 66.336               | 0.543              | 0.544                   | Strong CLT evidence; symmetric |
 | 100 | 66.394               | 0.363              | 0.385                   | CLT fully realized; mean ≈ true mean |

+- **For higher N, the Sample mean is Nearest to the Population mean**
+- **In support of the Weak Law of Large Numbers, the SD of the sample mean keeps on decreasing as the sample size increases**

 **Histograms**
 <p align="center">
   <img src="images/case1_n5.png" width="400" />